Budgeting your trip

 To fill out your budget plan, consider the following costs:

 Students participating in an Erasmus+ exchange can apply for an Erasmus+ grant, which can be used to help cover additional living and travel costs during your stay abroad.
-For a semester exchange.

 Students of the University of Amsterdam can apply for a grant for making an individual study trip abroad.
 Individual travel grants are not intended to cover all your costs; rather, they are a supplementary contribution.
-For a semester exchange Summer School.
-Minimum period of study abroad for Bachelors: a month.
-Minimum period of study abroad for Masters: also for less than a month.

 A number of UvA partner universities organise Summer and Winter Schools.

 Dutch Study Finance (studiefinanciering)

 For eligible students, the studiefinanciering continues during their time abroad.
 You may also be eligible to apply for a public transport reimbursement.
 Visit the DUO website (in Dutch) for information about the conditions.

 For a more extensive overview of available grants and scholarships, see the Beursopener on wilweg.nl (available in Dutch only).